kryxz/YAWoL-Swift/README.md

 # YAWoL (Yet Another Wake-on-LAN)

 The app I was using stopped showing up in Shortcuts and Siri, so I built YAWoL as a an alternative.
-This app sends magic packets to gently wake up your devices on macOS, iOS, and watchOS.
+This app sends magic packets to gently wake up your devices.
+Works and syncs between macOS, iOS, and watchOS.

 ## Features